armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-1.md

 ##### Multiple services

-`CVE-2020-5410` was resolved in a previous version of Armory Spinnaker; however, this CVE introduced a regression for users of Spring Cloud and has been rolled back.
+`CVE-2020-5410` was resolved in a previous version of Spinnaker; however, this CVE introduced a regression for users of Spring Cloud and has been rolled back.
 Armory will continue to monitor releases for a fix.

 ##### Orca